Living with a Maine Coon is a genuine joy that not everyone is blessed enough to experience.

-The list of the amazing Maine Coon cat qualities never ends!
+The list of amazing Maine Coon cat qualities never ends!

 I hope this list of common Maine Coon characteristics and behaviors helps you gain a true appreciation of how wonderful this cat breed is to live with.

-Before you rush out an buy or adopt a Maine Coon kitten or cat though, it’s important you consider every aspect of the Maine Coon personality.
+Before you rush out and buy or adopt a Maine Coon kitten or cat though, it’s important you consider every aspect of the Maine Coon personality.

 Read on to discover the key pitfalls that first-time and even seasoned owners can fall into whilst owning a Maine Coon cat.